 Sports taught are wide and varied, both during the school day, and as extra- curricular clubs.
 Opportunities include, netball, hockey, tag-rugby, football, volley-ball, tennis and cross country.
 In addition, we attend a wide variety of sporting events which have high participation rates. (see Appendix 1).
 We are noted for our prowess in many areas and locally are the school ‘to beat’!
 Participation is first and foremost which then leads to talent spotting and ensuring that those pupils with abilities can be extended.

-In addition, funds are used to employ a Specialist Sports Coach across our Federation as a Support Assistant and this expertise is used across the school to teach pupils in Key Stage Two in PE and Games.
+In addition, funds are used to employ a Specialist Sports Teacher to Lead PE and this expertise is used across the school to teach pupils in EY, Key Stage One and Two in PE and Games.

-Both schools in the Federation place a high importance on the teaching of swimming as a life skill.
-Lessons are held at the local pool every week from Year 2 onwards (Year One in Summer Two Term) and all children are able to swim in excess of 100m plus.
+Being a coastal school, we highly value swimming as an essential life skill for our children.
+Lessons are held at the local pool every week from Year 2 onwards (Year One in Summer Two Term) and the majority of children are able to swim in excess of 100m plus.
 There are outstanding skills across all age groups and as a school we made the National Finals for the English Schools Swimming Association in Sheffield in June 2019, which was a phenonminal achievement.
-With the development of our distinct identity as a ‘Sea School’, we will be incorporating ocean physical activity into the Curriculum e.g. surfing (at present an after school club), kayaking etc.
+With the development of our distinct identity as a ‘Sea School’ and our beautiful coastal location, we also incorporate Beach Lifeguard Days into the Curriculum on an annual basis from Year 2-6.

 As well as regular PE lessons and daily physical activity, often linked to Languages, the school has specific subject modules.
-A ‘Healthy Schools & Fitness and Safety Weeks ’ are run annually where parents and the local community are invited to assist us in promoting a healthy life style to the pupils.
+‘Healthy Schools & Fitness and Safety Weeks ’ are run annually where parents and the local community are invited to assist us in promoting a healthy life style to the pupils.
 Pupils participate in workshops such as Bleep Tests and techniques to aid speed, muscle memory etc. We also invite other coaches in to provide opportunties for children to experience different sports and activities e.g. Tai-Chi, Yoga, Karate etc. Our Year 5 children are trained play ground leaders and earn different badges as they demonstrate their playground leadership skills throughout the year.

 School Sports Day incorporates family groupings providing mixed core activities as well as traditional competitive sports which include all children from EYFS to Year 6 being able to skip and run distance events etc.